Alamo Personnel - Colonel Neill's Muster Roll

 Summary

-This is a breakdown of the 110 men listed on Colonel Neill's muster roll.
+This is a breakdown of the first 108 men listed on Colonel Neill's muster roll.

 A study of Neill's muster roll shows how freely men were moving in and out of the Texian garrison at San Antonio in early 1836.
 Fewer than two thirds of the men who were under Neill's command in mid-January entered the Alamo with Travis and Bowie, the others having either gone to other posts or gone back to civilian life.
 By the same token, of the 150 or so men who were present at the beginning of the Alamo siege, fewer than half had been in San Antonio for more than about five weeks.
 With a dysfunctional provisional government and a commanding general who was absent, men made their own decisions about whether their services were needed in the army and, if so, where.